-The darkest material on earth will create a 'schism in space' for the Winter Olympics
+The material so black your eyes can't see it

 The strangest request Jensen received was from someone wanting to film themselves eating it and then post the video on YouTube.
 "Obviously that's not a really good idea," Jensen says.

 Nor is crafting a little (Vanta)black dress, as the material would irritate your skin, and you'd look like shapeless piece of cardboard.
 But the material has been used in a $95,000 limited-edition watch by Swiss watchmaker MCT.
 Set against a Vantablack background, the elements of the watch seem to be floating in a bottomless void.

 1/13 – The world's darkest material